ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Ready to contribute?**

-1. Read our documentation contribution guidelines: <Placeholder link to updated contribution to docs article>.
+1. Read our documentation contribution guidelines: :doc:`Documentation guidelines </The-ROS2-Project/Contributing/Documentation/Documentation-guidelines>`.

-2. Browse the documentation issue list, and choose an issue to fix: `ROS documentation issue tracker <https://github.com/ros2/ros2_documentation/issues>`_
+2. Browse the documentation issue list, and choose an issue to fix: `ROS documentation issue tracker <https://github.com/ros2/ros2_documentation/issues>`_.

 3. Update the documentation to fix the issue.

-   More information is in <Placeholder link to new "Creating and updating documentation" article>.
+   More information is in `Creating or updating documentation <The-ROS2-Project/Contributing/Documentation/Creating-or-updating-documentation>`.

 .. _test-and-review-documentation: